 3. And speaking of cars, make sure your garage door is properly secured.
 It’s a vulnerable entry point often overlooked.
 If the garage door fails, wind can enter your house and blow out walls, ceilings, and roofs.

 4. Windows are weaker than walls.
-If you don’t have storm shutters, strips of plywood can used to secure your windows.
+If you don’t have storm shutters, strips of plywood can be used to secure your windows.

 5. Gutters are another weak point in your home’s defenses.
 It’s crucial to make sure you clean debris out of the gutters before the storm hits.
 Water that floods from your clogged overflowing gutters has a fatal attraction to your foundation and then your basement.
 Often basement window wells fill to the rim causing water to pour into your basement.
 Water can also be forced inwards into ceilings, insulation and walls, causing thousands of dollars of damage.
-While your clean your gutters, make sure that your downspouts extend at least 5 feet from your home so this water doesn’t leach into your basement as well.
+While you clean your gutters, make sure that your downspouts extend at least 5 feet from your home so this water doesn’t leach into your basement as well.

 6. If your house has a drain near the basement it’s also a good idea to make sure the drain is clear of debris like twigs and leaves that might obstruct water flow.